Investing in Breadwinners. Transforming Lives.

 We reach women and people of color directly while also working to break down the barriers that hold them back.
 We provide:

 Skill-building and resources to prepare women for careers and small business ownership

 Current program participants and alumni are members of Hot Bread Kitchen for as long as they desire support

 Collaborative partnerships that extend our impact and and help women go even farther

 Quality jobs in New York City’s vibrant food industry that provide living wages, stable and predictable hours, advancement opportunities, safety and a sense of purpose and dignity

 Since 2008, Hot Bread Kitchen has worked to create economic opportunity through careers in food.
 Our founder Jessamyn Waldman Rodriguez started Hot Bread Kitchen from her Brooklyn home kitchen, cooking and baking alongside immigrant women with dreams of a brighter future.
 As Hot Bread Kitchen has grown, this spirit—of high-touch, personalized support—continues to be central to everything we do.

-Today, we’ve helped over 300 women find careers and build agency, self-determination, and community.
-90% of women in our programs can contribute financially to their families.
+Today, we’ve helped over 700 women and gender expansive people find careers and build agency, self-determination, and community.
 We’ve incubated 250 small food businesses.
 Our work has driven $100M in regional economic impact.
 And we have established ourselves as a powerful and influential voice demanding greater equity and opportunity in NYC’s culinary sector.

 We partner with women of color and immigrant women impacted by gender, racial, and socioeconomic inequality.
 Hot Bread Kitchen’s members include cisgender and transgender women.
 We are also committed to supporting those who identify beyond the gender binary, and welcome gender non-confirming and non-binary people into our program.